-In order to be shortlisted, it will be expected that there is strong evidence to demonstrate how the candidate meets the Essential and Desirable Requirements and the Competencies which are set out at Appendix 2 of this Booklet.
+Candidates CV and application form will be assessed against the requirements/ criteria and competencies which are set out in this booklet.
+It is not always possible to shortlist all eligible candidates for interview due to high volume of applications.
+The Shortlisting Board will shortlist an appropriate number of candidates for interview.
+The Shortlisting Boards will select the candidates that they feel have best demonstrated the Essential and Desirable requirements/ criteria and Competencies for the role which are set out in this Booklet.
 This is not to suggest that candidates are necessarily unsuitable or incapable of undertaking the job, rather that there are some candidates, who based on their application, appear to be better qualified and/or have more relevant experience.
-It is therefore in your own interests to provide a precise, detailed, accurate account of your qualifications/experience in your application.
+It is, therefore, in your own interests to provide a precise, detailed, accurate account of your qualifications/experience in your application.